nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

    :local:
    :depth: 2

-The Bluetooth Low Latency Packet Mode (LLPM) sample uses the :ref:`latency_readme` and the :ref:`latency_client_readme` to showcase the LLPM proprietary Bluetooth extension from Nordic Semiconductor.
+The Bluetooth® Low Latency Packet Mode (LLPM) sample uses the :ref:`latency_readme` and the :ref:`latency_client_readme` to showcase the LLPM proprietary Bluetooth extension from Nordic Semiconductor.
 You can use it to determine the transmission latency of LLPM-enabled connections, or to compare with different connection parameters and check their influence on the results.